mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 2. **Analytical Data Store - DW or DL**
     - the relational DW itself, filesystem based data lakes, or hybrid arch data lakehouse
     - DW is relational DB where data is stored in a schema that's optimized for analytics rather than transactional workloads
-        - generally stored in star schema format with fact & dimension tables... or expanded into a "snowflake" schema
+        - generally stored in star schema format with fact (quant/measures) & dimension (qual/classification) tables... or expanded into a "snowflake" schema
-        - great for structured data and SQL analysis
+        - great for structured data and SQL analysis typically around particular use-case
+        - often has compute power built in with the storage feature (BigQuery, Teradata, Redshift, Synapse...)
-    - DL data lake is typically a distr file store with Hi Perf data access
+    - DL data lake is typically a distr file store with Hi Perf data access (typically obj storage)
         - usually Spark/Hadoop is used to query these stored files for reporting/analytics
         - "schema-on-read" where semi-struct data is read for analysis, but doesn't matter the format once stored
         - can handle full mix of data without schema write constraints